How to Prevent Claims Leakage with AI

 Every dollar lost to claims leakage is a preventable overpayment, whether from undetected fraud, processing errors, or operational inefficiencies.

-That’s why claims leakage prevention is a top priority for insurance executives, and AI leveraging AI is a premier solution.
-It can analyze claims data to ensure accuracy, flag discrepancies, detect fraud, and prevent overpayments.
+Leveraging AI is an effective solution for mitigating claims leakage.
+AI can analyze claims data to ensure accuracy, flag discrepancies, detect fraud, and prevent overpayments.

 In this article, we'll explore: